 Some patients find it difficult to reach a nearby medical facility.
 This is particularly true of elderly people and patients with limited mobility.
 Scheduling care via an app ensures they receive the treatment they need.

 For patients with insurance, this results in a more positive attitude towards their healthcare providers.
 The added transparency ensures they won’t be surprised by any bills they receive.
-For patients without insurance, knowing how much a service costs can encourage them to seek treatment they might have otherwise avoided.
+For patients without insurance, knowing how much a service costs can encourage them to seek the treatment they might have otherwise avoided.

-Making Space in the ER
+Making space in the ER